 The Requirements: 2 essays of 200 words.

-The University of Notre Dame Writing Section consists of one (1) essay response to a required question and one (1) essay response to one of three questions you select from the options provided.
+The University of Notre Dame Writing Supplement consists of one (1) essay response to a required question and one (1) essay response to one of four questions you select from a list of options provided.
 In total, you will write two (2) essay responses.
 The word count is a maximum of 200 words per essay.

-With this subtly-worded Why essay, admissions wants to know how you plan on using a Notre Dame education to not only accomplish your academic goals, but to enrich your emotional and cultural literacy as well.
-Beyond the typical reasons, why do you really want to join the Fighting Irish?
+Why Notre Dame?
+How do you plan on using a Notre Dame education to not only accomplish your academic goals, but also enrich your emotional and cultural literacy?
 What will you get out of this experience that you couldn’t possibly get at any other school?
 In order to give a cohesive, well-rounded response in under 200 words, we suggest you set aside a good portion of time to research the school and learn about what it’s actually like to attend.
-Will you transform your mind by signing up for the literature course called “#Wanderlust: Medieval Pilgrims, Instagram, Influencers, and Self-Love”?
+Will you transform your mind by signing up for their literature course, “#Wanderlust: Medieval Pilgrims, Instagram, Influencers, and Self-Love”?
 (Yes, this is a real class!)
 Will you transform your heart by taking advantage of the plethora of volunteer opportunities offered by the Office of Human Resources?
-Try to gather as much information as you can so that you can infuse your response with detail.
-The goal here is to demonstrate your commitment to the school, while also showcasing how this education and experience will propel you into adulthood!
+Try to gather as much information as you can so that you can infuse your response with relevant details.
+The goal here is to demonstrate your commitment to the school while also showcasing how this education and experience will propel you into adulthood!